trevmex/philly_rb_vcr_talk/how/how.md

-!SLIDE bullets incremental
+!SLIDE bullets
 # How it works #
 * A cassette is a YAML fixture
 * The first run of the test checks to see if the cassette exists
 * If it does, it uses it
-* If it doesn't, it records a new cassette (i.e. makes the HTTP call)
+* If it doesn't, it records a new cassette<br />(i.e. makes the HTTP call)

 !SLIDE
 # The cassette is plain YAML #